If you’ve got a green thumb and want to add a new skill to your arsenal, plant propagation can be a rewarding way to expand your indoor jungle.

 - Propagation soil, or a mix of potting soil, vermiculite (helps keep the soil moist), and perlite (prevents compaction).

-- Propagation chamber – clear container & lid, deep enough for tall seedlings
+- Propagation chamber – clear container & lid, deep enough for tall seedlings.
+We love using mason jars.

 - Sharp clippers, knife or razor blade